When a man opened fire at a Dallas courthouse, this photographer didn't run. He pulled out his camera

 Fox also snapped photos of people, a security guard and a man in a suit fleeing as the gunman released a volley of shots.

-Fox then jumped behind a column near the building's entrance, attempting to make himself "as small as possible," according to an account he gave to the Dallas Morning News.
+Fox then jumped behind a column near the building's entrance, attempting to make himself "as small as possible", according to an account he gave to the Dallas Morning News.

 "I just stood there and prayed that he wouldn't walk past me," Fox said.
 "Because if he walks past me and sees me, he's going to shoot me.
 He's already got the gun out."

-Fox, who did not respond to an interview request from The Washington Post, shot video as well, including one recorded in the harrowing moments after the gunman retreated across the street.
+Fox, who did not respond to an interview request from the Washington Post, shot video as well, including one recorded in the harrowing moments after the gunman retreated across the street.

 The video captures Fox talking to unidentified authorities, potentially law enforcement, who ask where the gunman went.